mileto94/felicitas/felicitas/README.md

-# felicitas
+# Game Setup
-Project for question based games
+Microservice for setup info for game and entering polls for question based games